 After the 1819 Adams-Onís Treaty defined the U.S.-Mexico boundary, the Spanish Mexican government began actively encouraging Americans to settle their northern province.
-Texas was sparsely settled, and the few Mexican farmers and ranchers who lived there were under constant threat of attack by tribes, especially the Comanche, who supplemented their hunting with raids in pursuit of horses and cattle.
+Texas was sparsely settled, and the few Mexican farmers and ranchers who lived there were under constant threat of attack by tribes, especially the Comanche Empire, which supplemented its hunting with raids in pursuit of horses and cattle.

-To increase the non-Native population in Texas and provide a buffer zone between its tribes and the rest of Mexico, Spain began to recruit empresarios.
+To increase the non-Native population in Texas, provide a buffer zone between its tribes and the rest of Mexico, and provide a bulwark against potential American expansion, Spain began to recruit empresarios.
 An empresario was someone who brought settlers to the region in exchange for generous grants of land.
 Moses Austin, a once-prosperous entrepreneur reduced to poverty by the Panic of 1819, requested permission to settle three hundred English-speaking American residents in Texas.
 Spain agreed on the condition that the resettled people convert to Roman Catholicism.